 Hard Work vs Smart Work Quotes

 Here are some of the most popular hard work vs smart work quotes:

-- “I don’t believe in luck or in hard work without the so called “work smart”.
-It’s not all about how you work hard but it’s about how you manage your time, resources, mind to work together for a better output.” ― Jayson Zabate
+- “I don’t believe in luck or hard work without the so-called “work smart”.
+It’s not all about how you work hard but it’s about how you manage your time, resources, and mind to work together for a better output.” ― Jayson Zabate.

 - “You ain’t get nothing for staying low, lazy.
-The world only tremble at the feet of the few craziest doers ever lived.” ― Olawale Daniel
+The world only trembles at the feet of the few craziest doers ever lived.” ― Olawale Daniel.

 - “Hard work pays off and pays the bills.”